This is a stroll around central Dublin, concentrating on places that are associated with James Joyce or with the characters in his novels and stories.

 This was where Nora Barnacle worked as a chambermaid.
 It’s a long time closed, but if you stand on Clare St you can still make out the name written on the gable end of the building.
 Look out for this as you near the top of Nassau St.

-Bloom was right when he thought “Sweny’s in Lincoln place.
+“Sweny’s in Lincoln place.
 Chemists rarely move.”

 Not only is Sweny’s Pharmacy still there, it has changed little and still has its black-and-white exterior and an interior crammed with potions and vials.